twayment/league-of-legends-analysis/README.md

 This dataset is valuable because it captures how different roles behave statistically in high-level play.
 That kind of information is helpful for coaches, analysts, and players trying to understand what performance looks like in each position.

 The following columns from the dataset are most relevant to my analysis:
+- `position`: The player's in-game role.
+- `kills`: Number of kills the player secured.
+- `deaths`: Number of times the player died.
 - `assists`: Number of kills the player assisted.
-- `champion`: The champion played by the player.
+- `xpat10`: The players XP (experience level) 10 minutes into the game.
-- `cspm`: Creep Score per Minute — minions killed per minute, indicating farm efficiency.
-- `damageshare`: Percentage of team damage dealt by the player — a measure of impact.
-- `deaths`: Number of times the player died.
-- `kills`: Number of kills the player secured.
-- `position`: The player's in-game role.
 - `totalgold`: Total gold earned in the game — reflects resource efficiency.
 - `visionscore`: A metric measuring vision control (e.g., wards placed/cleared).
+- `damageshare`: Percentage of team damage dealt by the player — a measure of impact.
+- `cspm`: Creep Score per Minute — minions killed per minute, indicating farm efficiency.

 ## Data Cleaning and Exploratory Data Analysis